 There are charges and fees although these are usually already factored in to the rate you see advertised – this is worth checking though.

 Anyone aged 18 or above who is a UK resident, has a UK current account and is not lending in the course of a business can usually become a peer to peer lender.

 You don’t need to lend large sums to invest either, most peer-to-peer investments start from as little as £10 or £20.

-Some peer-to-peer lending companies run their own schemes that guarantee to return every penny to investors through a Provision Fund which borrowers contribute to by way of a credit rate fee charged at between 0.5% and 3% of the loan.
+Some peer-to-peer lending companies run their own schemes that guarantee to return every penny to investors through a fund which borrowers contribute to by way of a credit rate fee charged at between 0.5% and 3% of the loan.

 For additional protection, most peer-to-peer schemes hold Consumer Credit Licences from the Office of Fair Trading and use the same processes and fraud prevention systems as banks, but always ask what protection is in place before becoming a lender.

-Peer to peer saving is not regulated by The Financial Conduct Authority and your money will not be covered by the Financial Services Compensation Scheme as with most standard investment schemes if the lending company goes bust.
+Peer-to-peer saving is regulated by the Financial Conduct Authority but your money will not be covered by the Financial Services Compensation Scheme as with most standard investment schemes if the lending company goes bust.

 If you need to withdraw your funds early, some schemes will charge a fee for doing this and some schemes don’t allow withdrawal of your capital early at all.
 It is sometimes possible to sell the loan on in order to get your money out early, but there is usually a fee for doing this and could take time, meaning you can’t access your cash in the interim.

 If the person you have lent the money to within the scheme defaults on their loan repayments, there is a risk you could lose all or some of your money.
 Also, if the borrower chooses to repay their loan early, which many people do, it will have a knock on effect on your rate of return.